 You might think of a red bedroom as romantic, but red is too exciting a color to encourage good sleep.
 In the study, it didn’t even encourage good sex.

 Researchers tend to agree that red is the least relaxing bedroom color.
 As opposed to cool colors like blue and green that lower blood pressure, red is stimulating and may provoke the fight-or-flight response.
 One study found that people exerted more physical force during a task when exposed to the color red compared to gray or blue.

 Gray is too popular to ignore.

 Gray is the most popular color for home design BUT the most popular color in home design doesn’t help us sleep.
 According to the survey, gray makes us feel isolated, so we sleep restlessly.

 If you’re going for gray walls anyway, use colors in the blue family in the room.
 Or else, paint the walls blue, and add gray fabrics and accessories.

 Does color REALLY Matter?

 Considering you are sleeping in the dark does color truly affect sleep?
 In my opinion it does.
 Mostly to set the stage for when you go to bed, the soothing colors will set the tone for how well, and how fast you get your mind right for sleep.
 Additonally, when you wake up it will also set the tone for your day.
 So yes, it does matter.

 What matters most?

 In my opinion the quality of your mattress and how well it works for you could be the most important thing to help you sleep.
+The right size mattress for your bed frame is also important.
 Which is what RMR is all about, helping you pick the right mattress.
-See our top mattress picks here >.
-Best mattresses
+See our top mattress picks here – How to Buy the Best mattresses